hkleinsorgen/VW-Jenkins/README.md

 ### Unit tests

-To run test cases and see the test results in Jenkins, you need to load the package `JenkinsUnitTester`.
+To run SUnitToo test cases  and see the test results in Jenkins, you need to load the package `JenkinsUnitTester`.
 Simply add it to the list of packages to load (if you have published it in your repository), or load it as parcel via -pcl (it must appear before "JenkinsImage").

 JenkinsUnitTester performs all SUnitToo tests that are loaded in the image.
 The test results will be saved as a JUnit compatible file named {imageName}.xml in the workspace directory.